gundb/gun-level/README.md

 new Gun({ level: options })
 ```

-### blaze
+### blaze: `String/Boolean`

-If you're working with the file system, you can "blaze" a path to your folder.
-If any part of your path doesn't exist, it will create that folder and move forward.
-It can either be a string or a boolean.
+When working with the file system, you can "blaze" a path to your resource.
+If the path doesn't already exist, it will be built recursively.
+For example, if we wanted to drop our data into a file at `db/chat/messages.json`, we could say `blaze: 'db/chat/messages.json'` and if any part of the path doesn't exist, it will be built.

-### path
+### path: `String`

-If you're passing a URL, cypher keys or something similar, you can use path.
-Unless blaze is set to `true`, no path will be created on your file system.
+If you're not pointing to the file system or want to avoid blazing a path (such is the case with a URL), you can use `path`.
+Unless you switch blaze on, no files or folders will be created.

-### share
+### share: `Boolean`

-Some implementations (looking at you, levelDown) can't have more than one instance pointing to the same database.
+Some implementations (I'm looking at you, levelDown) can't have more than one instance pointing to the same database.
 By setting the `share` option, you can reuse any instance already open at that path.

-> **Note:** you can only share a database if both (or more) parties have opted for sharing.
+> **Note:** you can only share a database if both (or more) parties have opted into sharing.

-### up
+### up: `Function`

 Setting this option allows you to exchange the level interface for another.
-This is useful when you're running gun-level in the browser through a build step like [webpack](https://github.com/webpack/webpack) or [browserify](https://github.com/substack/node-browserify), and want a browser compatible level interface.
+This is useful when you're running gun-level in the browser through a build step like [webpack](https://github.com/webpack/webpack) or [browserify](https://github.com/substack/node-browserify), and want a level interface that was designed for the browser.

 > **Note:** I am actively working to help gun become friendlier to build steps.
 Right now it's a tad sketchy.

-### down
+### down: `Function`

 This is the most powerful option - it lets you exchange the driver for any API compatible levelDown module.
-To get an idea of why this is amazingly super cool, check out [this list of modules](https://github.com/Level/levelup/wiki/Modules#storage).
+To see why this is amazingly super cool, check out this [list of modules](https://github.com/Level/levelup/wiki/Modules#storage).

 Exchanging the backend is remarkably simple: